borizak/matrixex/README.txt

     1.  - Specify the class attribute 'url' with the source for your data collection.

-    2.  - implement a static scraping method, with signature: pull(*args, **kwargs)-> bool
+    2.  - implement a classmethod with signature: pull(*args, **kwargs)-> bool

         - This main method is responsible for: